• Home

 5. Pour remaining 1 tablespoon olive oil into the large skillet over medium-high heat then add half of the shrimp and all of the thyme.(save off the marinade for the last step) Season with 1/2 teaspoon salt and cook until the shrimp are seared but not fully cooked, 1 to 2 minutes.
 Remove to a plate and repeat with the remaining shrimp and another 1/2 teaspoon salt.
 Remove the shrimp and thyme from the skillet to the plate.

 6. Add the remaining marinade to the same skillet set over medium heat.
 Cook, stirring constantly, until the sauce has reduced and begins to slightly stick to the bottom of the skillet, 2 to 3 minutes.
-Return the thyme to the skillet and pour in lemon juice, the remaining 1 1/2 teaspoons salt, and 1 cup water.
+Return the thyme to the skillet and pour in lemon juice, the remaining 1 1/2 teaspoons salt, 2 scant tbsp red pepper flakes (optional) and 1 cup water.
 Bring the sauce to a rapid boil and cook whisking constantly until reduced by half, 4 to 5 minutes

 7. When the sauce has reduced, return the shrimp, peppers and onions to the pan.
 Cook and toss until the shrimp are coated with the sauce and just cooked through, 2 to 3 minutes.